tangmi/public-markdown-list/public/md/run-sam-run.md

 # On confidence (and arrogance)

-Hi Tyler.
+> Hi Tyler.
 I honestly don't have much to say on this subject, because I've never seriously thought about it.
 Here's a link to your blog post, because I care about shoutouts: [Dunning-Kruger](https://medium.com/i-m-h-o/86f910e35a8f).

+This is some text, with some `inline code`.
+Woooooo.

 ## Confidence and arrogance